While 62% of all U.S. high school students go to college, only 17% of Native Americans are able to do so.

 Typically, only about 20% of Native Americans who start college complete their first year, because of the tremendous culture shock, academic challenges, and financial strain.
 That’s why we offer much more than just funding.

 Our staff and Selection Committee members provide one-on-one mentoring for scholarship recipients throughout the year.
-Students receive regular “care packages” of school supplies, household goods, and holiday gifts.
+Students receive “care packages” of school supplies, household goods, and holiday gifts.
 When needed, we can arrange for tutoring and other emergency assistance.